belang/black_bean/doc/black_bean_assembly_compiler.rst

 =============

 BAI Converter is a package of python, provides function to program in the Bean Assembly Language.
+It does not optimize the program.
+The Bean python program is excuted line by line.

 With this package, programmer can write assembly program in a python style.
 The basic class is AssemblyConverter.
 To generate .bmh file for simulation, call AssemblyConverter.generate_BMH(),